 It is unlawful to:

 - Fish without carrying a license or written evidence that you are exempt.

-- fish upon the land of another without consent of the owner, lessee or occupant of that land.
+- Fish upon the land of another without consent of the owner, lessee or occupant of that land.
 Anglers must obtain permission to enter any posted or occupied land or land primarily devoted to farming, ranching or forestry purposes.
-Nothing in this guide shall be interpreted as permitting fishing or allowing access into any area, public or private, without permission from the owners or custodian as required by law.
+Nothing in this guide shall be interpreted as permitting fishing or allowing access into any area, public or private, without permission from the owners or custodian as required by law, this includes lands with rivers and/or creeks flowing through them.
 Consent is not valid for more than one year, unless the owner, lessee, or occupant specifically grants consent for a specified period of time.

-- catch fish from the waters of this state which are dead or die as a result of angling, and not remove those fish and bury or burn them, except nothing will prevent anglers from returning fish remains to lakes and reservoirs.
-No person may bury or burn any dead fish where it will become exposed through erosion or where that land is at anytime subject to overflow.
+- Catch fish that are dead or die as a result of angling from any waters of the state, and not remove those fish and bury or burn them, except nothing will prevent anglers from returning fish remains, meaning any fish that has been filleted or has had the entrails removed, to lakes and reservoirs (any fish that does not meet length requirements must be returned to the water immediately).
+No person may bury or burn any dead fish where it will become exposed through erosion or where that land is at any time subject to overflow.

-- possess fish, or parts thereof, taken by another person without written information which includes the taker’s name, address, license number, date taken, and number and kind of fish, plus name and address of person receiving those fish.
+- Possess fish, or parts thereof, taken by another person without written information which includes the taker’s name, address, customer ID number or lifetime license number, date taken, and number and kind of fish, plus name and address of person receiving those fish.

-- use or posses any controlled and/or dangerous substance as defined in 63 O.S., Section 2-101 on any lands or waterways subject to the control of the Wildlife Department.
+- Use or possess any controlled and/or dangerous substance as defined in 63 O.S., Section 2-101 on any lands or waterways subject to the control of the Wildlife Department.

-- stock fish in any public waters including streams and rivers without written consent from the Wildlife Department director.
+- Stock aquatic organisms in any public waters including streams and rivers without written consent from the Wildlife Department director.